Nicolai Poulsen

 Nicolai Søberg Poulsen (born 15 August 1993) is a Danish professional footballer who plays as a midfielder for Danish Superliga club AGF.

 Club career

-Randers FC
+Randers

-Having progressed through the club's youth system Poulsen made his first team debut in the 2012-13 season ending up with a total of nine appearances.
+Having progressed through the club's youth system, Poulsen made his first team debut for Randers in the 2012–13 season, ending up with a total of nine appearances.

-Poulsen soon established himself as a first team regular forming central midfield with Randers-captain Christian Keller in the 2014-15 season.
+Poulsen soon established himself as a first team regular, forming the central midfield with Randers' captain Christian Keller in the 2014–15 season.

 AGF

 On 3 June 2019, Poulsen joined AGF for the 2019–20 season.

+In October 2025, he set the record of most suspensions in Danish Superliga history, taking the record from Rasmus Würtz.

+In 2026 he won the Danish Championship with the club, the first in 40 years.

 International career

 In the autumn of 2014, Poulsen made his debut for the Denmark national under-21 football team in a friendly match against the Czech Republic.

 On 30 July 2016, Poulsen was selected for the Denmark Olympic national team that was to participate in the 2016 Summer Olympics.
 However, in a Danish Superliga match against AGF the next day, Poulsen suffered a broken jaw in a head-to-head duel with his former teammate, AGF's Mustafa Amini and was therefore forced to stay at home.